harshubhasky/Chip_Design/README.md

 </p>

-We could have just continued with the next step which is pdn generation.
+We could have just continued with the next step which is PDN generation.
 But in case we want to shutdown the system and start later and continue from where we left, we can use the following commands to do so.
 <p align="center">
              <img src="https://github.com/user-attachments/assets/3d498033-b4dc-4220-87aa-3e53bad163cb"/>
 </p>